Why study in Japan?

 Get support all the way to your first day at university

 What is the cost of studying in Japan?

 Japanese tuition fees vary between ¥536,000 and ¥1,726,000 depending on many factors including whether the university is public or private.
 Compared to the UK and the US, fees in Japan are generally low.

 The cost of accommodation in Japan varies depending on where you decide to study – for example whether you are in the centre of a city or not will make a large difference.
 Tokyo is by far the most expensive place to live in Japan.

 2.8 million Student population

-Where to study in Japan
+Where can you study in Japan?